cschneid-the-elder/antlrpp/readme.md

-Attempt at a preprocessor for ANTLR4 grammars.
+Attempt at a preprocessor for ANTLR4 lexer grammars.

 A challenge for grammar authors is writing non-target language specific code.